The Shape of Emptiness

 I pull away from the container, and transform again into energy.

-Then I move into space, and become a twin of the ship.
+Then I move into space, and become a twin of the ship, without its contents.

-My healing body seems to burst out of me, so anxious to rest on the other ship, and read its past.
+My listener bursts out of me, so anxious to rest on the other ship, and read its past.

 I move back quickly through a thousand years of endless, unchanging orbits.

-I scan slowly through the next few days, until I find what I seek.
+I scan slowly forward through the next few days, until I find what I seek.

-Someone enters the ship, and then enters the storage place where B’tzel is kept.
+Botzar enters the ship, and approaches the storage place where B’tzel is kept.

 He hesitates for a minute, with his hand just above the strange energy field that keeps B’tzel prisoner.